jedevc/lockdone-athon/src/content/pages/index.md

 ## What is it?

-The LOCKDONE-athon is a week-long creative marathon (inspired by hackathons) in which you can learn new skills, build a project that impacts the people and communities around you, and get the chance to invent something new with like-minded students.
+The LOCKDONE-athon is both a week-long creative marathon (inspired by hackathons) and a week-long cybersecurity Capture the Flag event, in which you can learn new skills, build a project that impacts the people and communities around you, and get the chance to invent something new with like-minded students.
+Keep on reading below to find out more about the hackathon, or head over to the [LOCKDONE Capture the Flag](/ctf) page to learn about the CTF!
+The events start a few days apart, so you can take part in both!

 ## What can I make?